South by Southwest: Inauguration in the 1980s

 In July 1986, the organizers of the New York City music festival New Music Seminar contacted Roland Swenson, a staffer at the alternative weekly The Austin Chronicle, to talk about organizing an extension of that festival into Austin.
 They thereafter announced they were going to hold a "New Music Seminar Southwest".
 The plans did not materialize, however, so Swenson decided to instead co-organize a local music festival, with the help of two other people at the Chronicle: editor and co-founder Louis Black, and publisher Nick Barbaro.
 Louis Meyers, a booking agent and musician, was also brought on board.
-Black came up with the name, as a play on the name of the Alfred Hitchcock film North by Northwest.
-(While Southwest by South is an actual point on a compass, South by Southwest is not.)
+Black came up with the name, as a play on the name of the 1959 Alfred Hitchcock film North by Northwest.
+It should not be confused with "southwest by south" (SWbS), a point on a compass.

 The event was first held in March 1987.
 The organizers considered it a regional event and expected around 150 attendees to show up, but over 700 came, and according to Black "it was national almost immediately."
 Meyers left Austin and the festival in the early 1990s, but Black, Barbaro and Swenson remained the festival's key organizers as of 2010.